-- Buying, selling, or trading papers, projects, or other assignments. - Using or attempting to use any unauthorized book, notes, or assistance (for example, copying another student's test or homework). - Plagiarizing and/or submitting the work of another as your own. - Completing class work for another person. - Fabricating information or citations. - Facilitating dishonest acts of others pertaining to academic work. - Possessing unauthorized examinations. - Submitting, without instructor permission, work previously used. - Tampering with the academic work of another person. - Ghost-taking an exam in place of a student or having any person take an exam in your place.
+- Buying, selling, or trading papers, projects, or other assignments. - Using or attempting to use any unauthorized book, notes, or assistance (for example, copying another student's test or homework). - Plagiarizing and/or submitting the work of another as your own.
+Including but not limited to Artificial Intelligence, ChatGPT, etc. - Completing class work for another person. - Fabricating information or citations. - Facilitating dishonest acts of others pertaining to academic work. - Possessing unauthorized examinations. - Submitting, without instructor permission, work previously used. - Tampering with the academic work of another person. - Ghost-taking an exam in place of a student or having any person take an exam in your place.

-- Any attempt to falsify an assigned grade on an examination, report, or program or in a grade book, document, or other record. - Any attempted, or actual computer program theft, illegal use of software; illegal downloading or streaming of copyrighted media, or inappropriate use of the internet; such as, but not limited to, illegal or unauthorized transmission; or improper access to any computer system or account. - Any attempted, or actual, collusion willfully giving or receiving unauthorized or unacknowledged assistance on any assignment, practical, or examination (all parties are considered responsible). - Forging a faculty member's or administrator's signature on any document. - Copying and pasting digital media including, but not limited to, email correspondence, text, images, or other media from online sources without proper citation, the copyright owner's permission to use the digital media; or, evidence of having performed a favorable fair use analysis. - Copying and pasting significant portions of digital media with or without citation. - Using smart/electronic devices to acquire or share information during an examination, quiz or practical assessment. - Sharing information via any means with other students during an examination, quiz or practical assessment during the assessment window and/or when other students are being assessed at a later time.
+- Any attempt to falsify an assigned grade on an examination, report, or program or in a grade book, document, or other record. - Any attempted, or actual computer program theft, illegal use of software; illegal downloading or streaming of copyrighted media, or inappropriate use of the internet; such as, but not limited to, illegal or unauthorized transmission; or improper access to any computer system or account. - Any attempted, or actual, collusion willfully giving or receiving unauthorized or unacknowledged assistance on any assignment, practical, or examination (all parties are considered responsible). - Forging a faculty member's or administrator's signature on any document. - Copying and pasting digital media including, but not limited to, email correspondence, text, images, or other media from online sources without proper citation, the copyright owner's permission to use the digital media; or, evidence of having performed a favorable fair use analysis. - Copying and pasting significant portions of digital media with or without citation. - Using smart/electronic devices to acquire or share information during an examination, quiz or practical assessment. - Sharing information via any means with other students during an examination, quiz or practical assessment during the assessment window and/or when other students are being assessed at a later time. - Use of Artificial Intelligence (AI, ChatGPT, etc.) is strictly prohibited.